 What factors make a good credit score?

-Now that we know what a good credit score looks like, it’s worth talking about what factors make a good credit score.
+What factors make a good credit score?
 There are several things to consider, and each of them can give you a boost to achieving a better credit score.

 A stable employment history